fsdigitalllc/pancakes-builder/issues.md

 ## image SRC Resource Object
 If an image is referenced in the front matter, but the file doesn't exist, the site won't build **Fix** use iffileexists to check before creating resource object

+## Custom CSS
+when adding custom css, it must be inserted as a string.
+It's not possible to just use safeCSS or safeHTML, it must be a string.